tamaraalbilleh/city-explorer/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log
-04-04-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource and the weather resource.
+ * 04-04-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource and the weather resource.

+ * 05-04-2021 2:23pm - Application now has a fully-functional express server, with a GET route for the location resource ,the weather resource and national parks resources from APIs : locationIQ , Weather and national parks perspectively  .
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.